-I chose to purse the Global Online MBA through Imperial College Business School to differentiate myself within my local industry.
-What I have come to realize is that by pursuing this programme I have opened possibilities on a global level.
-As a manager within a public sector environment I started the programme hoping to excel towards the Permanent Secretary (executive management) level within the public sector.
+I chose to pursue the Global Online MBA through Imperial College Business School to differentiate myself within my local industry.
+What I have come to realise is that by pursuing this programme I have opened possibilities on a global level.
+As a manager within a public sector environment, I started the programme hoping to excel towards the Permanent Secretary (executive management) level within the public sector.
 Since completing the programme, I am re-evaluating my career and feel confident that with my years and diversity of experience I can leverage on the programme towards pursuing a private sector C-suite career.

 How do you plan to use the skills and knowledge you gained during the programme going forward?

-This is a difficult, simply because of the diversity of skills and the range of knowledge gained through the programme.
-Upon reflection, I can say that the top skills that I have either gained or improved through this programme are relationship building, communication, problem solving, active listening, team building and decision making.
-For example, I have come to realise that when I listen more and talk less employees are more likely to say what is on their minds.
+This is difficult, simply because of the diversity of skills and the range of knowledge gained through the programme.
+Upon reflection, I can say that the top skills that I have either gained or improved through this programme are relationship building, communication, problem-solving, active listening, team building and decision making.
+For example, I have come to realise that when I listen more and talk less, employees are more likely to say what is on their minds.

 Recently I led the launch of a new programme within my organisation.
 In so doing I drew upon marketing, strategy and project management knowledge gained through the programme.